aicoe-aiops/ocp-ci-analysis/docs/workshop/onboarding.md

 2. **Ceph S3 storage -**

 Ceph provides a unified storage service with an object, block, and file interface from a single cluster built from commodity hardware components.
 Operate First hosts a public ceph storage bucket that is accessible by anyone.
-You can find the credentials and other information for this bucket [here](https://etherpad.opendev.org/p/workshop_scale_2022).
+You can find the credentials and other information for this bucket [here](https://vault.bitwarden.com/#/send/zTA4PuNJwEW6kq7ZAUnY8g/pf51QZhZcEQ4QCEN7Lbszw).

+To get the password to this vault, please check with the workshop organizers during the workshop.

 **_Some things to note:_**